Alison K. Criss

 Cellular and molecular mechanisms of Neisserial pathogenesis

 Our laboratory studies N. gonorrhoeae, an obligate human bacterial pathogen that causes the sexually transmitted infection gonorrhea.
 Gonorrhea has existed within the human population for all of recorded history and remains the second-most commonly reported bacterial sexually transmitted infection in the world today.
-Gonorrhea continues to be a major public health problem because of rapid acquisition of antibiotic resistance (N. gonorrhoeae achieved superbug status in 2007), the failure of vaccines to stimulate a protective immune response, the fact that previously infected individuals remain susceptible to subsequent rounds of re-infection, and the predisposition of infected individuals to acquisition of HIV.
+Gonorrhea continues to be a major public health problem because of rapid acquisition of antibiotic resistance (the CDC identified N. gonorrhoeae as a highest priority superbug threat in 2013), the lack of protective vaccines, the fact that previously infected individuals remain susceptible to re-infection, and the predisposition of infected individuals to acquisition of HIV.

 Since N. gonorrhoeae has no niche outside of humans, the biology of this organism is exquisitely tailored to life in the human urogenital tract.
 Not only is N. gonorrhoeae able to exploit the nutritional and environmental conditions at this site, but the bacterium also has an extraordinary ability to thwart challenges by the host immune response.
 N. gonorrhoeae evades humoral immune recognition by undergoing extensive variation of its surface structures, including high-frequency sequence changes in the N. gonorrhoeae pilin gene that lead to antigenic variation of the type IV pilus.
 N. gonorrhoeae is also highly adept at surviving confrontations with the innate immune system.
 Acute gonorrhea is a highly inflammatory disease characterized by the production of an exudate containing large numbers of neutrophils.
 Although neutrophils are the body's first defenders against bacterial and fungal challenge, neutrophils are ineffective at killing N. gonorrhoeae, and gonorrheal exudates contain viable, infectious bacteria.